 Lisa Myers got her start at MSNBC in 1981, and ever since then, she’s earned the title of one of the top journalists worldwide.
 Myers has received many awards for her work, including the Clarion Award for Excellence in Journalism and the George Polk Award.

 Fredricka Whitfield has been in the business for almost 30 years, meaning she’s a familiar face for those who keep up with the latest news.
-Whitfield has covered numerous important topics ranging from the Bush-Gore presidential race, Afghani and Iraqi conflicts, and the Cuban-Haitian crisis.
+Whitfield has covered numerous important topics ranging from the Bush-Gore presidential race to the Cuban-Haitian crisis and the Afghani and Iraqi conflicts.

 Once a legal scholar and a political scientist, Victoria Defrancesco Soto currently works at the LBJ School of Public Relations at the University of Texas as a faculty member.
 Soto achieved degrees from Duke Univesity and the University of Arizona, setting herself up for a successful future.